A special note

 Judy

-also gets to appear in the other big musical number “You Stepped
+briefly appears in the early big musical number “You Stepped

-each girl’s segment, poor Judy/Susan is stuck behind Tony Martin,
+each glamour girl’s segment, poor Judy/Susan is stuck behind Tony Martin,

 Lana Turner and Hedy Lamarr for the final shot of the number.
 This

-probably didn’t do much for Judy’s insecurities about her looks.
+probably didn’t do much for Judy’s insecurity about her looks.

 “Dream”